arthens/giacomogatelli.it/README.md

 ## Build

-Run the compilation and copy steps using `npm run build-prod`.
+Run the compilation and copy steps using `npm run prod`.

 ### Deployment